z3tt3r/Invoicing-Full-stack-Project/README.md

 ## 🖼️ Screenshots

-### 💰 Seznam faktur
+### 💰 Invoice List
-Zobrazení všech faktur s filtrováním, odběrateli a možností úprav.
+View of all invoices with filtering, buyers and edit options.

 ![Invoice List](./docs/screens/invoices.png)

-### 📊 Statistiky
+### 📊 Statistics
-Souhrnné i detailní statistiky všech faktur a osob.
+Summary and detail of statistics and all invoices.

 ![Statistics](./docs/screens/statistics.png)

-### 🧑‍💼 Správa osob
+### 🧑‍💼 Persons Management
-Zobrazení, úpravy a mazání osob s potvrzovacími dialogy.
+View, editing and deletion of person with confirmation dialog window.

 ![Delete Person Confirmation](./docs/screens/person-delete.png)